 There are no auspicious or inauspicious days.
 It is only our thoughts, words, and deeds that make them so.
 Each moment is a perfect opportunity; each day is entirely new.
 Whatever date the calendar may say it is, it is always simply now.

 We observe holidays (holy days) to unite and reinforce our intentions in the company of like-minded individuals.
-On New Year’s Eve, for example, our Sangha gathers to perform a Karma Purification ritual, and to set intentions, or Vows, for the coming year.
+On New Year’s Eve, for example, we can perform a Karma Purification ritual, and set beneficial intentions, or Vows, for the coming year.

 All rituals are vehicles for intention.
 They mean only what we intend them to mean.
 They are not independent entities, and they have no potency, other than whatever power we give them.
 There is no magic.
 The ritual transforms the mind —our mind— and not external reality.